Joe Holt, 2000

 Vietnam Stories by Joe Holt

-Joe has done some fantastic writing about his combat experiences with India 3/5 that are posted on the India 3/5 website..
-His "stories" willl make you laugh, amd maybe cry a bit, but you will have a greater perspective of the Marines who fought in Vietnam, and why to this day, they remain Always Faithful.
+Joe has done some great writing about his combat experiences with India 3/5 that are posted on the India 3/5 website..
+His "stories" willl make you laugh, and maybe cry a bit, but you will have a greater perspective of the Marines who fought in Vietnam, and why to this day, they remain Always Faithful.
 Thank you for sharing this important part of your life with us, Brother Marine.~DR

 The Becky